fastrgv/RufasSlider/README.md

 -------------------------------------------------------

 ## what is special about this project?
 Uses the C++ programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves [at least] version 3.3 core profile contexts.
-Compiles and runs on Windows & GNU/Linux systems.
+Compiles and runs on Windows, OSX, & GNU/Linux systems.

 Focusing on portability and open source freedom, this project relies on SDL2, a PNG-loader by Lode Vandevenne, and OpenAL-Audio.